-Pursuant to the terms of a five-year Right of First Offer Agreement between Yield Inc. and NRG, dated as of July 22, 2013 (the "ROFO Agreement"), NRG granted us a right of first offer to acquire certain assets (the "ROFO Assets") if, and to the extent, NRG elects to sell any of these assets prior to July 2018.
-During the second quarter of 2014, we exercised rights under the ROFO Agreement with regards to El Segundo, TA High Desert and RE Kansas South, each subsidiaries of NRC (the "2014 Drop Down Assets").
-Yield Operating LLC acquired the 2014 Drop Down Assets on June 30, 2014.
+Pursuant to the terms of an Amended and Restated Right of First Offer Agreement between Yield Inc. and NRG (the "ROFO Agreement"), NRG granted us a right of first offer to acquire certain assets (the "ROFO Assets") if, and to the extent, NRG elects to sell any of these assets prior to March 2022.
+During the second quarter of 2014, we exercised rights under the ROFO Agreement with regards to El Segundo, TA High Desert and Kansas South, each subsidiaries of NRG (the

+"Acquired ROFO Assets").
+Yield Operating LLC acquired the Acquired ROFO Assets on June 30, 2014.
 The table below lists the remaining ROFO Assets: